viniciusCamargo/npm-q/README.md

 # npm-s
 > aka **npm quick start**

-It creates an empty `app.js` file and a `package.json` with the following properties in the current directory:
+It creates an empty `app.js` file and a `package.json` with the following properties in the current directory¹:
 ```json
 {
   "name": "current-working-directory",